SatelliteQE/broker/README.md

 An environment variable override would take the form of: `DYNACONF_AnsibleTower__base_url="https://my.ansibletower.instance.com"`.
 Note the use of double underscores to model nested maps in yaml.

+Broker allows for multiple instances of a provider to be in the configuration file.
+You can name an instance anything you want, then put instance-specfic settings nested under the instance name.
+One of your instances must have a setting `default: True`.

 For the AnsibleTower provider, authentication can be achieved either through setting a username and password, or through a token (Personal Access Token in Tower).

 A username can still be provided when using a token to authenticate.
 This user will be used for inventory sync (examples below).
 This may be helpful for AnsibleTower administrators who would like to use their own token to authenticate, but want to set a different user in configuration for checking inventory.